 Q&A with Kevin O’Malley, home inspection guru and author on boosting your marketing business

 Marketing is one of the most significant factors in starting a home inspection business.
 Successful home inspectors use proven marketing tools such as understanding the competition and identifying a niche to promote their services.
 Though it can be costly up front, complicated and sometimes frustrating, marketing will ensure a home inspection business will grow and prosper, according to Kevin O’Malley, author of “Marketing & Operating a Profitable Home Inspection Business.”
-The book was recently published by OnCourse Learning’s home inspection training school, American Home Inspectors Training.
+The book was recently published by Mbition’s home inspection training school, American Home Inspectors Training.
 In the following Q&A, O’Malley shares some tips to help market a home inspection business.

 Why is a comprehensive home inspection marketing plan important?

 O’Malley: A good marketing plan enhances your business plan and brings together all your marketing research so you can work out exactly where your business is going and how it is going to get there.
 A good marketing plan will save you money in the long run by cutting out unnecessary expenses while at the same time presenting you with new opportunities.
 Without a good home inspection marketing plan, it is possible that you are not taking full advantage of all the ways to reach your target audience.